EstellaHuang/estellahuang/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=yx-hh/yx-hh&style=flat-square&color=0088cc)
 I was a graduate student 🎓 of Software Engineering at the University of California, Irvine 🏛 and graduated in Dec 2022!

-- Now I work at UCI education school as a full-stack software engineer and am responsible for ChatGPT-based story weaver for children.
+- Now I am actively looking for a software engineer job, especially in Java backend and full stack!
 - Last summer, I worked at Meta as a software engineer intern for the Flow team.
 Flow is Facebook's popular open-source project used for JavaScript syntax checking, I was responsible for programming to upgrade flow from a standalone service to a distributed one by functional programming language -Ocaml in order to improve the checking speed and increase JavaScript Developers' working efficiency.
 - I have more than 3 years in real working environments as a senior software engineer in Shanghai, China, and have rich experience in java back-end development.
 I specialized in middleware such as Redis, RabbitMQ, and Concurrent programming.
 - I once participated in building complex systems, with R&D experience in large-scale projects such as CAF which provided a fundamental development framework for over 2000 DEV teams.